It's suitable for teenage or adult students at A2 or above and takes around 40 minutes.

 - Additionally, it could be a nice idea for students to practise their speaking ability by role-playing the interview with Sam.
 Ask them to swap roles, so each person gets to play Sam and the reporter respectively.

-Ask students (for homework?) to do some research on their favourite actor.
-Ask them to write a short profile in their own words of between eighty and one hundred words.
+Ask students to do some research on their favourite actor.
+This can be done in class if you have the facilities or set as homework.
+Ask them to write a short profile of the actor in their own words of between 80 and 100 words.